carlomilanesi/measures-rs/docs/Motivation.md

 For example, we must be able to multiply it by itself, to compute its square root, and so on.
 This is not available for all measures, in general.

-Then, we can try to use a naked number for the rotation:
+Then, we can try to use a primitive number for the rotation:

 ```rust
 let displacement = Vector2::new(